-It is the year 2020 and in these days of high-level technology, there is still a need for real people to carry out physical inspections on buildings.
+It is the year 2022 and in these days of high-level technology, there is, and always will be a need for real people to carry out physical inspections on buildings.
 There is no technological substitute for a trained and experienced person, who understands the needs of the property owner.
 Let’s find out what happens on a damp survey.

 There are numerous reasons why an enquirer might want to arrange for a damp survey of a property, which include but are not limited to;